Serendipity-Theme/vs-code/README.md

 The theme is available for editors, shells, UI's and more coming up.

 ## Available Options
-- Dark
-- Dark Italics
-- Dark Low Contrast
+- Dark Morning
-- Dark High Contrast
+- Dark Sunset
-- Dark Italics High Contrast
+- Dark Midnight
-- Light
-- Light Italics
-- Light Low Contrast

 ## Jetbrains
 - Dark ( Only Text )